Maxim-Mazurok/google-api-typings-generator/gapi.client.accessapproval-v1/readme.md

 });

 /*
 Deletes the settings associated with a project, folder, or organization.
-This will have the effect of disabling Access Approval for the project, folder, or organization, but only if all ancestors also have Access Approval disabled.
-If Access Approval is enabled at a higher level of the hierarchy, then Access Approval will still be enabled at this level as the settings are inherited.
+This will have the effect of disabling Access Approval for the resource.
+Access Approval may remain active based on parent resource settings.
+To confirm the effective settings, call GetAccessApprovalSettings and verify effective setting is disabled.
 */
 await gapi.client.accessapproval.organizations.deleteAccessApprovalSettings({
   name: 'name',
 });

 /*
-Gets the settings associated with a project, folder, or organization.
+Gets the Access Approval settings associated with a project, folder, or organization.
 */
 await gapi.client.accessapproval.organizations.getAccessApprovalSettings({
   name: 'name',